Dayboro

 Dayboro is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Dayboro, as per the latest Census evaluation, 98.6% of dwellings were houses, with the remaining 1.5% being semi-detached homes, apartments, or other types.
-This is in contrast to Brisbane metropolitan area's figures of 92.2% houses and 7.9% other dwellings.
-Home ownership in Dayboro stood at 36.4%, with mortgaged properties making up 55.1% and rented dwellings accounting for 8.5%.
-The median monthly mortgage repayment in Dayboro was $2,167, exceeding Brisbane metro's average of $2,080.
+The dwelling structure in Dayboro, as per the latest Census, consisted of 98.6% houses and 1.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 92.2% houses and 7.9% other dwellings.
+Home ownership in Dayboro stood at 36.4%, with mortgaged dwellings at 55.1% and rented ones at 8.5%.
+The median monthly mortgage repayment was $2,167, higher than Brisbane metro's average of $2,080.
 The median weekly rent in Dayboro was recorded at $400, compared to Brisbane metro's $440.
-Nationally, Dayboro's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Nationally, Dayboro's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing